A Major Leap Toward 10G: CableLabs to Complete DOCSIS® 4.0 Specification in Early 2020

 CableLabs Completes Full Duplex DOCSIS Specification

 The number of connected devices and bandwidth-hungry online experiences are expected to increase exponentially in the next decade.
 Also, with the continuous development of new applications that enable new experiences, such as augmented reality and virtual reality, an increase in upstream capacity demand is a matter of “when” and not “if."
 Operators are continuously challenged to find cost-effective solutions to meet this growing demand for faster broadband speeds.
-With a focus on solving this challenge of the future, CableLabs recently completed the Full Duplex DOCSIS® 3.1 specification.
+With a focus on solving this challenge of the future, CableLabs recently completed the Full Duplex DOCSIS® 3.1 (now DOCSIS 4.0 technology) specification.

 - Significantly increasing upstream capacity